schmupu/ioBroker.asterisk/README.md

 You cann install asterisk and ffmpeg on Linux (Raspberry), Windows and Apple Macs Computer.
 If you want to install asterisk in a docker container in bridge modus, you have to expose the UDP ports 5038,5060 and the UDP Ports 7078 to 7097.

-Important: asterisk and ffmpeg hst to be on the same hardware as ioBroker!
-The reason is that the audio files are stored locally.
+Important: asterisk and ffmpeg has to be on the same hardware as ioBroker!
+The reason is that the audio files are stored locally and accesable from both aplication.
 Maybe I will add an SFTP tranfer of audio files in one of the following versions.

+If you still want to use separated server for ioBroker and Asterisk there is a work around.
+You still install ffmpeg on the ioBroker server.
+You have to share a path on a server (for example with cifs), where both ioBroker and Asterisk have read and write access.
+The path name must on the asterisk and ioBroker server completle identical.
+The command *ln -s* will help!
+You have to enter the path in the ioBroker asterisk adapter configuraton (see screenshot below).

 if you use Linux (Raspbery for example) you have to install ffmpeg and asterisk like this: